- Program List

 Please click here to find out more.

-The Big Five, Part I: New York Philharmonic
+The Big Five, Part I: New York Philharmonic Purchase Now

 We begin at the opening of the New York Philharmonic on December 7, 1842.
 Bill plays several pieces the New York Philharmonic included in their opening season, using modern recordings, including the overture to Weber’s Oberon and Beethoven’s Symphony No. 5.